 Bloedstraat (Blood Street)

-This street connects the market square Nieuwmarkt to one of the oldest canals of the city, Oudezijds Achterburgwal.
+This street connects the market square Nieuwmarkt to one of the oldest canals of the city, the Oudezijds Achterburgwal.

 It is said that the name of the street stems from the blood of executed prisoners draining down to the canal from Nieuwmarkt.

-Another legend has it that ghost sightings are linked to the Franciscan monastery that was located on this site in the 16th Century where the famous Bloedraad (Blood Council) took place under the reign of the Duke of Alba.
+Another legend has it that ghost sightings are linked to the Franciscan monastery that was located on this site in the 16th Century, where the famous Bloedraad (Blood Council) took place under the reign of the Duke of Alba.

 And, many have claimed that the spirits of those accused of heresy and subsequently killed are still roaming this street.